aegis-icons/aegis-icons/CONTRIBUTING.md

 PNGs are only made by maintainers to keep files & compressions consistent.
 [List of SVG icons with known rendering issues are available here](https://github.com/aegis-icons/aegis-icons/blob/master/PNG/README.md).

 ## Resources
-Resources marked with star (⭐) are recommended / most used by the maintainers.
+Resources marked with star (:star:) are recommended / most used by the maintainers.

 ### Logos
 These are good resources for finding logos in vector format, when no official brand kit / vector logos are available.